hooneun/recmd/README.md

-rmbcmd (rc)
+recmd (rc)
 -----------

-rmbcmd is a remember commend tool
+recmd is a remember commend tool